zhang1pr/mit-ocw-notes/6.006/Lecture21.md

 * substrings - Θ(n<sup>2</sup>)

 # 2. Pseudopolynomial Time
-Running time is pseudopolynomial if it is polynomial in the problem size and the numbers in input.
+Running time is pseudopolynomial if it is polynomial in the input size and the numbers in input.

-If the problem size is doubled, running time will grow polynomially.
+If the input size is doubled, running time will grow polynomially.
 If the word size is doubled, running time will grow exponentially.